 BOU John & Pat Warham Studentship | 2018

-The BOU is pleased to announce that the first BOU John & Pat Warham Studentship has been awarded to Professor Jenny Gill at the School of Biological Sciences at the University of East Anglia.
+The BOU is pleased to announce that Kirsty Franklin (right) has been awarded the first BOU John & Pat Warham Studentship with Professor Jenny Gill at the School of Biological Sciences at the University of East Anglia in conjunction with the Zoological Society of London (ZSL) and the British Antarctic Survey.

 Seabirds undertake incredible journeys across the ocean, and our understanding of their movements is being transformed by advances in technology.
 For some population, sufficient individual have been tracked to allow us to explore the ecological processes involved in these large-scale movements, and the consequences for impacts of human activities such as fishing, pollution and climate change that are transforming the marine environment